Contact Us For Help

 Receptive and Expressive Language

-Language disorders are characterized as difficulties in either receptive language, expressive language or both.
+Support can be provided in either receptive language, expressive language or both.

-Expressive language disorders refers to difficulties in verbal language.
+Expressive language refers to verbal language.

 Approach: 6-8 week block